colinmccarson/sixteenth/README.md

 To build: clone.
 Navigate to the repo. make.

 Developed under WSL for WSL.
 Might not work if not built and run on WSL.
-Might build under Cygwin (it does for me, at least in CLION), which would allow running on windows.
+Might build under Cygwin (it does for me), which would allow running on windows.

 Running the executable runs the interpreter in shell mode.
 Currently this is the only mode.